GemeenteNijmegen/component-library/components/stepper/README.md

 ### Notes

 * When renaming the `id`, `href`, `aria-controls` and/or `aria-labelledby` for your use-case, be sure to rename all occurrences
-* In the list with steps, each step has its own `aria-label` telling the status of the step
+* In the list with steps, each step has its own span indentified by the class `step-status` telling the status of the step
-  * For completed steps, there is an `aria-label="Voltooide stap"`
+  * For completed steps, we use the text "Voltooide stap"
-  * For the current step, there is an `aria-label="Actieve stap"`
+  * For the current step, we use the text "Actieve stap"